OsteoporosisSkip to the navigation

 Experts recommend that all women age 65 and older routinely have a bone density test to screen for osteoporosis.
 If you are at increased risk for fractures caused by osteoporosis, routine screening should start sooner. footnote 3 The U.S. Preventive Services Task Force (USPSTF) recommends that you and your doctor check your fracture risk using a tool such as FRAX to help decide whether you should be screened for osteoporosis.
 Talk to your doctor about your risk factors and when to start bone density screening.

 Using the FRAX tool

-The FRAX tool was developed by the World Health Organization to help predict your risk of having a fracture related to osteoporosis in the next 10 years.
+The FRAX tool can help predict your risk of having a fracture related to osteoporosis in the next 10 years.
 The tool is meant for people who are not already being treated with medicine for osteoporosis.
 You can use this tool.
 Go to the website at www.sheffield.ac.uk/FRAX, and click on Calculation Tool.
 If you have had a bone density test on your hip, you can type in your score.
 If you have not had that test, you can leave the score blank.

 Screening in younger women